-Creating digital experiences is what makes or breaks your brand in today’s market.
+Eventually digital experiences is what makes or breaks your brand in today’s market.
 Customer involvement is high, access to information widespread and customers are educated and demanding.

 I design, test, analyse and repeat to create delightful visual interfaces, easy to get information architecture and efficient interactions.
 Basically, I make app and web interfaces more engaging, for everyone.
 Additionally I believe strongly in using analytics to make data driven decisions with all stakeholders in mind.

 We’re seeing 3 major trends in the digital world today.
 Firstly, extended datasets as the source of information.
 Data collection has given us access to vast amounts of highly reliable (or unreliable) data.
 This gives us the opportunity to make our decisions and conclusions on a solid foundation.
 Companies can use analytics to improve user experiences and use data at hand to target the right people at the right time providing higher ROI’s than ever before.
 On the other side, bad data hygiene can block even the best designs from being implemented correctly, or output faulty predictions when being used in modelling.
 It’s important to present the user with clear, correct and relevant data at the right time.